 1. Number of Practice Questions

-One of the major factors when it comes to ranking GMAT prep courses is the number of practice questions each class provides to its students.
+One of the major factors when it comes to ranking a GMAT prep course is the number of practice questions and practice tests each class provides to its students.
 Learning happens as much from doing as it does from absorbing information, so having a high number of practice questions available makes a huge impact on your results.

 2. Instructor-Led Video Solutions

 Most GMAT Prep courses offer in-depth explanations for right and wrong answers.
 But with Target Test Prep, you will actually watch the instructor work the problem out by hand, step-by-step, showing that Target Test Prep really goes the extra mile in helping students identify and learn from mistakes.

 3. Online Support and Private Tutoring Options

 The Target Test Prep website offers a number of resources for students who are looking for a little extra help with choosing the right product, navigating their course, or finding general tips about the GMAT exam process.
 Their blog, for example, is full of useful supplements to course materials, and there’s a live chat helpline available to students through the site 24/7, which will put you in touch with a Target Test Prep expert in no time.

 Further, if you are looking for even more detailed help and personal instruction, you can consider Target Test Prep GMAT Tutoring.
 Starting at $300/hour, you are able to choose the amount of instruction time that fits your needs.
 Even when Target Test Prep’s regular course was Quant only, they hired expert tutors with knowledge in all four GMAT sections: Quant, Verbal, Integrated Reasoning, and Analytical Writing.
 Although tutoring options are typically the most expensive test prep route to take, they can be really efficient for learning specific material that’s difficult to learn online.

 4. $1 Trial Period